MDS has been re-engineered from the ground up to support the way product teams work today

 Previous versions of MDS were released in a single library.
 This mandated an “all or nothing” approach to upgrading that was impractical for many teams.
 It also meant that a change to a single component could ripple across the entire library, often with unintended consequences.

-With MDS V3, each component is released in a separate package, while still maintaining its connections to foundational visual language and related components.
+Beginning with MDS V3, each component is released in a separate package, while still maintaining its connections to foundational visual language and related components.
 Product teams can integrate and upgrade only the components they need, one package at a time.
 When changes are needed, they can be limited to the specific components that are directly impacted.

 Since each component has its own space, we have room to thoughtfully iterate on component improvements, push out updates, and allow teams to contribute and adopt changes to meet both their product team’s and the organization’s needs.